Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bateman has 48 active public transport stops offering a mix of train and bus services.
-These stops are served by 19 different routes that collectively facilitate 4,103 weekly passenger trips.
-The accessibility of transport in Bateman is rated as good, with residents located an average of 219 meters from the nearest stop.
+Bateman has 51 active public transport stops offering a mix of train and bus services.
+These stops are served by 19 different routes, providing a total of 4,103 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically located 219 meters from the nearest stop.
+As primarily residential, most commutes are outward-bound.
+Cars remain the dominant mode at 76%, while train usage stands at 16%.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport